urbit/docs/tutorials/arvo/arvo.md

 > Nock is frozen, but Arvo can hotpatch any other semantics at any layer in the system (apps, vanes, Arvo or Hoon itself) with automatic over-the-air updates.

+### ACID Database
+In the client-server model, data is stored on the server and thus reliable and efficient databases are an integral part of server architecture.
+This is not quite so true for the client - a user may be expected to reboot their machine in the middle of a computation, alter or destroy their data, never make backups or perform version control, etc. In other words, client systems like your personal computer or smart phone are not well suited to be databases.

+In order to dismantle the client-server model and build a peer-to-peer internet, we need the robustness of modern database servers in the hands of the users.
+Thus the Arvo operating system itself must have that robustness.

+Database theory studies in precise terms the possible properties of anything that could be considered to be a database.
+In this context, Arvo has the properties of an [ACID database](https://en.wikipedia.org/wiki/ACID), and the Ames network could be thought of as network of such databases - not unlike a large server farm.
+ACID stands for _atomicity_, _consistency_, _isolation_, and _durability_.

+ - Atomicity: Events in Arvo are _atomic_, meaning that they either succeed completely or fail completely.
+In other words, there are no transient periods in which something like a power failure will leave the operating system in an invalid state.
+When an event occurs in Arvo, e.g. [the kernel](#the-kernel) is `poke`d, the effect of an event is computed, it is _persisted_ by writing it to the event log, and peronly then is the actual event applied.

 ### Solid-state interpeter

 >We call an execution platform with these three properties (universal persistence, source-independent packet I/O, and high-level determinism) a solid-state interpreter (SSI).
 A solid-state interpreter is a stateful packet transceiver.
 Imagine it as a chip.
 Plug this chip into power and network; packets go in and out, sometimes changing its state.
 The chip never loses data and has no concept of a reboot; every packet is an ACID transaction.